 An oral interview where an evaluator will ask questions about avalanche risk assessment and mitigation from the national test bank.
 Standard questions covering the required knowledge areas will be asked and the oral interview should be no longer than 45 minutes in length.

 An on mountain practical or off the hill interview to evaluate the candidate’s knowledge of ski area management & risk protocols with a focus on pre- and post-loss mitigation.
 Suggested exam time 1 hour.

+A beacon search consisting of 2 separate beacons to be found in 5 minutes, or less, for Basic Avalanche.
+Advanced may require beacon searches of advanced difficulty.

 Module Structure: